 This work is undertaken with Prof. Damon Honnery, under the support of an Australian Research Council Discovery Project grant.

 Understanding how droplets of liquid break up in a flow of gas is important for a wide range of fields.
 Optimizing the injection of fuel into a piston or gas-turbine engine requires the ability to optimize the spray of fuel into the combustion chamber.
-This in turn requires an understanding of the primary and secondary atomization mechanisms (link).
+This in turn requires an understanding of the primary and secondary atomization mechanisms.
 Pharmaceutical particles are typically either produced or delivered through a spray process; thus an understanding of how the drug-containing droplets break up is also critical to optimizing this process.
-In this research I apply optical diagnostics to study the role of turbulence in droplet breakup processes.
-This work is closely related to the next topic: engineering pharmaceutical microparticles.
-The focus in this component is more on the fundamental mechanisms, while the next topic is more about applications.
+In this research I applied optical diagnostics to study the role of turbulence in droplet breakup processes.
+This work is closely related to our pharmaceutical microparticle research.

-This work is supported through a Monash University Faculty of Engineering Seed Funding Scheme.
+This work was supported through a Monash University Faculty of Engineering Seed Funding Scheme.